← Back to work

 For the build

-Prove that starting with the decision — not the model's capabilities — produces a better AI product.
+Prove that starting with the decision, not the model's capabilities, produces a better AI product.
 Every architectural choice follows from that.

-Five decisions that shaped the whole product.
+Four decisions that shaped the whole product.

 01